 Progressive Christian blogger and missionary Benjamin Corey recently suggested that the recreational use of marijuana should be legalized.
 I read it several times because I thought it was satire.
 Unfortunately, it wasn’t.

-Corey points to an increasing number of states legalizing or decriminalizing marijuana, speculating that it’s the result, in part, of “the nation growing in collective awareness that marijuana no longer need be feared,” and that, “the war on drugs has actually destroyed more lives than it aimed to help.”
+Corey points to an increasing number of states legalizing or decriminalizing marijuana, speculating that it’s the result, in part, of “the nation growing in collective awareness that marijuana no longer need be feared” and that “the war on drugs has actually destroyed more lives than it aimed to help.”

 But people aren’t afraid of many things that aren’t good for them or society.
 The lack of fear isn’t enough to justify marijuana’s acceptance or full legalization.

-Further, Corey argues that in addition to the nation’s growing social approval of marijuana, this particular form of drug use – and abuse – should be legalized because, “marijuana is something that was created by Jesus himself, that God declared to be good, and that God granted us permission to consume.”
+Further, Corey argues that in addition to the nation’s growing social approval of marijuana, this particular form of drug use – and abuse – should be legalized because “marijuana is something that was created by Jesus himself, that God declared to be good, and that God granted us permission to consume.”

-The Jesus defense for marijuana legalization and use.
+This is Jesus’ defense for marijuana legalization and use.

-Speaking of Jesus in the first chapter of John, he writes: “Through him all things were made; without him nothing was made that has been made” (v3).
+Speaking of Jesus in the first chapter of John, he writes: “Through him, all things were made; without him, nothing was made that has been made” (v3).
 The Apostle Paul affirms this truth in the first chapter of Colossians: “For in him all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things have been created through him and for him” (v16)….To deny this, one would have to deny that John 1:3 and Colossians 1:16 are true when they claim that nothing exists in nature that was not created by Jesus.

 No one denies who created marijuana (and who uses that straw man argument against legalization anyway?).
-What is in question is fallen humanity using something created “good,” knowing the personal and social consequences of consuming it for purposes not so good.
+What is in question is fallen humanity using something made “good,” knowing the personal and social consequences of consuming it for purposes not so good.

 Jesus also created what’s popularly known as the “forbidden fruit” – from the tree of the knowledge of good and evil, and Adam ate it.
 Again, everything God created through Jesus was “good.”
-I wonder what God’s response would’ve been if Adam – rather than blaming Eve – simply justified his disobedience by saying, “Well, Jesus created it, and it was good, so…”
+I wonder what God’s response would’ve been if Adam – rather than blaming Eve – justified his disobedience by saying, “Well, Jesus created it, and it was good, so….”

 This is the pre-Fall/post-Fall paradigm that Corey seemingly doesn’t take seriously.
-Post- Fall humanity is guilty of abusing its stewardship of the created order and it’s why the intrinsic “goodness” of something isn’t enough to argue in favor of its legalization.
+Post- Fall humanity is guilty of abusing its stewardship of the created order, and it’s why the intrinsic “goodness” of something isn’t enough to argue in favor of its legalization.

 Corey proactively defends his support for legalization:

-Now, affirming this certainly isn’t free license to do whatever we want.
+Now, affirming this certainly isn’t a free license to do whatever we want.
 We are called to reject gluttony (over-consumption).
 We are called to use wisdom.
 And in some cases, Paul says that just because we can do something doesn’t mean we actually should do it.
 There is a responsible middle-ground that exists between making something legal and regulated, and encouraging an irresponsible or gluttonous misuse or abuse of something.

-However, this idea that marijuana is a dangerous drug that needs to be banned– this irrational fear of a plant God made– is totally unwarranted.
+However, this idea that marijuana is a dangerous drug that needs to be banned– this irrational fear of a plant God made– is unwarranted.

 What about the self-styled chemists and cultivators of marijuana that have successfully increased its potency?
 How does Corey address this reality?

-Legalizing, destigmatizing or decriminalizing marijuana means you’ll increase the number of people using the drug.
+Legalizing, destigmatizing, or decriminalizing marijuana means you’ll increase the number of people using the drug.
 It will also increase the amount consumed – both individually and collectively.
 No matter how much one attempts to rationalize it – even religiously – using marijuana has counterproductive social and economic consequences and isn’t a victimless, leisurely activity.